HM Prison Bronzefield: The prison today

-Deaths in custody
+Deaths

+Natasha Chin

-Natasha Chin died after she had vomited continuously for nine hours and was not given medical attention or her prescribed medication.
+Natasha Chin died in 2016 less than two days after she arrived at the prison after she had vomited continuously for nine hours and was not given medical attention or her prescribed medication.
 Prison officers asked healthcare staff to attend to Chin but healthcare staff did not respond.
 Expert medical witnesses told a coroner's inquest that if Chin’s condition had been monitored and dealt with satisfactorily, her vomiting would have reduced.
 It is likely she would have survived if she had been moved to a hospital, experts said.
 Chin rang her cell bell but prison staff failed to respond because they did not know bells were faulty.
 The inquest jury found her death was due to "a systemic failure, which led to a lack of basic care", and her death was "contributed to by neglect".
-Since Chin’s death, three further deaths of women found unresponsive in cells at Bronzefield have happened.
+Since Chin’s death, three further deaths of women found unresponsive in cells at Bronzefield have occurred.
 Earlier deaths and several inspection reports from at least 2010 stated long-established concerns about problems with healthcare services.
 Deborah Coles of INQUEST maintained the Minister of Justice and Sodexo should be held accountable for not acting on repeated warnings about health care not being safe.
 Coles said, "Natasha’s death was a result of this indifference and neglect.
 It is shameful that women continue to die such needless deaths in prison.
 They failed to provide Natasha with even a basic duty of care.
 Urgent action is needed to dismantle failing women’s prisons and invest this money, not in private companies but in specialist women’s services to support women in the community."